goadesign/goa.design/content/learn/getting-started.md

 parent = "learn"
 +++

-This guide walks you through writing a complete service in goa.
+This guide walks you through writing a complete service in Goa.
 The simple service implements the basic example found in the [GitHub repository](https://github.com/goadesign/examples/tree/master/basic).
 The instructions assume the use of Go modules and as such require Go version 1.11 or